 Since that time, ADWA has actively advocated for fair compensation and educational opportunities, adopted a Code of Professional Ethics & Conduct, and developed core competency standards for community disability workers.
 A certification process has been developed and is being piloted.

-The most recent Annual General Meeting in May of 2018 was our eighth.
+The most recent Annual General Meeting in May of 2019 was our ninth.